Want online customers from all over the world? Then your website will need to speak their language.

 - Created for visitors from the United Kingdom region, following the “gb” ISO 3166-1 alpha-2 region code.

-Web pages can contain multiple hreflang tags at a time – and in fact, they’ll need to, if you have multiple web page variants for targeting visitors with different language and regional settings.
+Web pages can contain multiple hreflang tags at a time – and in fact, they’ll need to, if you have multiple web page variants for targeting visitors with a different language and regional settings.

 Instead, the search engine might try to direct the searcher to an alternative version of the same web page that has the ‘rel=“alternate” hreflang=“fr-fr”’ hreflang attribute (assuming that this page exists).